cocos/cocos-docs/en/scripting/typescript.md

 ### Name space workflow

-1. In the root directory of the project (outside the assets directory), create a new folder to store all of TS scripts containing namespaces, such as `namespaces`.<br>
+1. In the root directory of the project (outside the assets directory), create a new folder to store all of TS scripts containing namespaces, such as `namespaces`.

     ![namespace folder](assets/namespace-folder.jpg)

 2. Modify the `tsconfig.json` file to add the `namespace` folder you just created to the `include` field, indicating that we will compile this part of the file by Vscode.
 3. In the `compilerOptions` field of `tsconfig.json`, add the `outFile` field and set the file path under a `assets` folder.
 With these settings, We will compile all the ts files in the `namespace` directory into a js file in the `assets` directory.